Gridlink Interconnector: Proposed project timescale

+On 28 January 2022, the French Energy Regulatory Commission [fr] declined an investment request by Gridlink to operate the interconnector in France, halting the timescale.

 Route

 The undersea cable connects two national grids, so must run from locations, close to the coast, capable of injecting the extra 1.4 GW of power into the grid.
 Three points in Northern France were considered Penly, Les Attaques and Warande.
 Only Warande had sufficient capacity.
 On the UK side sites along the south coast were rejected as there was not sufficient infrastructure available to transport the electricity to the main network, while the North Kent coast and the banks of Thames Estuary was well supported.
 The following seven suitable sites were considered before Kingsnorth was selected: Cleve Hill, Coryton, Grain, Kemsley, Kingsnorth, Northfleet East and Rayleigh Main.
 The existing Kingsnorth sub-station already had the capacity, as the Kingsnorth coal fired power station had been decommissioned, and was 1.5 km (1 mile) from the shore.